 Open to eligible alumni with a degree of skill equivalent to at least Class 4 and either 1) showed in IHSA Over Fences classes as an undergraduate, or 2) have had 6 months of continuous professional training over fences within the past 12 months.
-To be shown over six or more fences not to exceed 2' 9" in height, fence width not to exceed height, and including at least one change of direction.
-Tests 1-6, 9, and 12 & 13 may be asked.
+To be shown over six or more fences at least 2' 3" in height and not to exceed 2' 9", fence width not to exceed height, and including at least one change of direction.
+Tests 1-6, 9, and 12&13 may be asked.